-The City estimates that McIntosh Unit No. 3 will burn approximately 600,000 to 60,000 tons of coal per year.
-Normally a 40 to 75-day coal supply reserve (100,000-180,000 tons) is maintained at the McIntosh Plant.
-On May 6, 2019 the City entered into a three-year contract for Illinois Basin coal for 455,000 tons annually that began on January 1, 2020 and expires December 31, 2022.
-Following an RFP process in late 2018, the City also entered into a two-year contract totaling 90,000 tons of low-sulfur coal for blending purposes with the coals from Eastern Kentucky (Central Appalachian) that ends December 31, 2020 and a contract for 102,000 tons from Indiana (Illinois Basin) expiring December 31, 2019.
+The City estimates that McIntosh Unit No. 3 will burn approximately 350,000 to 400,000 tons of coal per year.
+Usually a 45 to 75-day coal supply reserve (100,000-180,000 tons) is maintained at the McIntosh Plant.
+On May 6, 2019 the City entered into a three-year contract for Illinois Basin coal for a floor of 225,000 tons and a ceiling of 455,000 tons annually that began on January 1, 2020 and expires December 31, 2022.
+The City low-sulfur contract from Eastern Kentucky (Central Appalachian) has a floor of 72,000 tons and a ceiling of 90,000 tons annually used for blending purposes and ends December 31, 2020.
+The coal unit is being retired as of March 31, 2021.
+The Illinois Basin contract has an early termination clause allowing the utility to provide 60 days' notice to the vendor in the event the city commission votes to retire the coal unit.

-Primary coal sources are in southwestern Indiana, western and eastern Kentucky, southern Illinois, Pennsylvania, West Virginia, Tennessee, Alabama and North & South Carolina which affords the City multiple transportation options by water or single rail line via CSX Transportation (CSX).
-The plant typically burns 80% Illinois Basin and 20% Central Appalachian to meet the Mercury and Air Toxics Standards emission compliance standards.
+The utility's Primary coal sources are in southwestern Indiana, western and eastern Kentucky, southern Illinois, Pennsylvania, West Virginia, Tennessee, Alabama and North & South Carolina which affords the City multiple transportation options by water or single rail line via CSX Transportation (CSX).
+The plant typically burns 80% Illinois Basin and 20% Central Appalachian coal to meet the Mercury and Air Toxics Standards emission compliance standards.
 All contracts contain competitive pricing.

 The City renewed its CSX contract for another four years and now expires December 31, 2023.
+Within the railroad contract is a clause allowing for a 60-day notice to terminate it early if the city commission votes to retire the coal unit.
 Under the terms of the contract with CSX, the City pays a monthly capacity charge to eliminate any minimum tonnage requirements.
-The GATX railcar lease agreement remains in effect until September 30, 2020.
-The City has a third train leased from another utility effective September 5, 2017 to September 30, 2023.
-All trains may be subleased to other shippers when not being utilized by Lakeland Electric.
-To reduce leasing costs, the utility subleased one train set to Orlando Utility Commission and one to Columbia Resources Group when Lakeland Electric did not need the sets.
+The GATX railcar lease agreement remains in effect until September 30, 2021.
+The City has a third train leased from another utility effective September 5,2017, to September 30,2023, if both parties agree to renew each September.
+The utility provided notice in September 2020 that it would not continue the agreement and would return the train in December 2020.
+All railcars may be subleased to other shippers when not being utilized by Lakeland Electric.
+To reduce leasing costs, the utility subleased one train set to Orlando Utility Commission to avoid storage costs.